nix-community/robotnix/README.md

 $ cd ../..
 ```

 Next, build and sign your release.
-There are two ways in which a build may be created.
-One involves creating a `build-script` which does the final stages of signing target files and creating ota/img files outside of nix:
+There are two ways to create a build.
+One involves creating a `build-script` which does the final build steps of signing target files and creating ota/img files outside of nix:
 ```console
 $ nix-build ./default.nix --arg configuration ./marlin.nix -A releaseScript -o release
 $ ./release ./keys/marlin